nordicway/moji/README.md

 ### 1. Preparation

-MOJI requires some kind of MOSS-compatible directory structure to distinguish between different students.
+MOJI requires some kind of Moss-compatible directory structure to distinguish between different students.

 To achieve this, copy all student source codes to a directory where each